-,a) The normal course of business
+- a) The normal course of business

-,b) The event of default
+- b) The event of default

-c) The event of insolvency or bankruptcy of the company and/or its counterparties
+- c) The event of insolvency or bankruptcy of the company and/or its counterparties

-2.3 Covid -19 Impact
+2.2 Covid -19 Impact

-The outbreak of Coronavirus (COVID -19) pandemic globally and in India is causing significant disturbance and slowdown of economic activity.

-In this nation-wide lock-down period, though all the services across the nation were suspended (except the specified essential services), some establishments including securities market intermediaries could operate and were exempted from the lock-down.
-As one of the primary business and source of income for the Company is Broking, the Company is able to continue operations under this segment, however on a reduced scale.
+The Outbreak of Coronavirus (Covid - 19) pandemic globally and in India is causing significance disturbance and slowdown of economic activity.
+During the nation-wide lockdown imposed by the Government, though all the services across the nation were suspended (except the specified essential services), some establishments including securities market intermediaries could operate and were exempted from the lock-down.
+As one of the primary business and source of income for the Company is Broking, the Company was able to continue operations under this segment, however on a reduced scale even during the lock-down.
+With the economy opening up and relaxations allowed by the Government, the Company is actively monitoring the situation and management continues to ensure that all operations and servicing of clients are being conducted as per established norms.

-The Company has evaluated impact of this pandemic on its business operations, assessed the Company's liquidity position for the next one year and evaluated the recoverability and carrying value of its assets including Property, plant and equipment, Intangible Assets and MAT credit entitlement as at March 31, 2020.
-Based on its review, consideration of internal and external information up to the date of approval of these financial statements and current indicators of future economic conditions relevant to the Company's operations, management has concluded that there are no adjustments required to the Company's financial statements.
-However, the estimated impact of COVID 19 might vary from the date of approval of these financial statements and material changes to future economic conditions.
+The Company has evaluated the impact of this pandemic on its business operations, assessed the Company's liquidity position for the next one year and evaluated the recoverability and carrying value of its assets including Property, plant and equipment, Intangible assets and MAT credit entitlement as at March 31, 2021.
+Based on its review, consideration of external and internal information up to the date of approval of these financial statements and current indicators of future economic conditions, relevant to the Company's operations, management has concluded that there are no adjustments required to the Company's financial statements.
+However, the estimated impact of Covid - 19 may vary from the date of approval of these financial statements and the Company will continue to monitor any material changes to future economic conditions.